CartoDB/documentation/app/content/spatial-extension-bq/tiler/guides.md

 ![Tileset Viewer](/img/bq-spatial-extension/tiler/guides-viewer-1.png)

-Map Viewer uses [CARTO for deck.gl](https://carto.com/developers/deck-gl/)'s declarative styling language, that makes it easier to create data-driven visualizations.
+Map Viewer uses [CARTO for deck.gl](https://carto.com/developers/deck-gl/)'s declarative styling language, which makes it easier to create data-driven visualizations.

 Creating color ramps for data-drive visualizations is straight-forward, using helper functions for different types of classifications.
 Take a look at the [documentation](https://github.com/visgl/deck.gl/blob/master/docs/api-reference/carto/styles.md) for more information.